tundish/blathnaid/app/tale.rst

 And he taught them Cognition; how to figure things out.
 How to be sensitive to the Universe in all its music and how to perceive the simple processes at play.

+And he taught them how to find Courage; which comes spontaneously, unbidden, and is simple in its expression.

+And he taught them where Compassion comes from; how human sensitivity is manifest spontaneously and authentically.

 And so they began to organise themselves again.

 Payback